 This application seeks to provide the necessary education to prevent fires through an educational yet engaging experience.

-This app gives students the tools they need to be fire prevention stewards in their community.
+This app gives students the tools they need to be fire prevention stewards in their community, in their community, expanding the effective outreach of the local fire department..
 JESSICA SINGO